 We deliver our Mathematics curriculum to ensure it follows the key aims of the National Curriculum.

 Children at Abel Smith School are taught to reason mathematically by following a line of enquiry, find connections and establish relationships whilst using mathematical language.
 This helps them to be stimulated and curious about maths as well as helps them to make sense of how mathematics is key in the world.

 Our mathematics curriculum carefully sequences knowledge, concepts and procedures to build mathematical knowledge and skills over time.
 Key learning is broken down into small steps and children regularly revisit prior learning.

-At Abel Smith School, we deliver a whole school Maths Mastery Programme based on White Rose Maths and guidance from the NCTEM.
+At Abel Smith School, we follow a mastery approach to mathematics based on White Rose Maths and guidance from the NCTEM.
 This whole class, step-by-step teaching approach allows children at Abel Smith to move through the curriculum at broadly the same pace.
 Children at Abel Smith School take part in a daily mathematics lessons taught by their class teacher.

 Teachers plan lessons based on the White Rose long term plan which is broken down into small steps.
 They use their own professional judgement, daily formative assessment and feedback from pupils to structure the learning journey within a unit.